 |There are 4 different factors that make up a diamond, they are Carat, Cut, Clarity, and Color.
 Carat refers to the weight of the stone; cut describes the basic shape, or shapes of the stone; clarity is a description of the imperfection(s) in the stone; and color refers to how clear to how yellowish a diamond is.

-Size is the most obvious variable in diamonds, but is the least important in comparison with quality and brilliance.
-One carat is equal to 1/5 of a gram (200 mg), and is divided into 100 “points” (a 50 point diamond is .50 cts.).
+Size is the most obvious variable in diamonds, but it is the least important in comparison with quality and brilliance.
+One carat is equal to 1/5 of a gram (200 mg) and is divided into 100 “points” (a 50 point diamond is .50 cts.).

 If we were to advertise 1/2 carat diamonds, that could actually represent a stone .46 ct. to .69 ct. without misrepresentation.
 However, there are two separate price categories varying by as much as 10% per carat. .46 to .49 ct. is a small category called a “light half.”
 This “light” category is also represented one other time, a “light carat,” it equals .90 to .99 ct.
 Remember, one must be careful to keep track of price changes as the size category changes.